melinda-z/CI-MS3-Tutti-Fruitti/README.md

 #### _Recipes_

-All testing recipes are taken from [BBC good food](https://www.bbcgoodfood.com/recipes/collection/smoothie-recipes), [eatthis, notthat!](https://www.eatthis.com/weight-loss-smoothies/) and [allrecipes](http://allrecipes.co.uk/recipes/tag-205/smoothie-recipes.aspx)
+All testing recipes are taken from [BBC good food](https://www.bbcgoodfood.com/recipes/collection/smoothie-recipes), [eatthisnotthat!](https://www.eatthis.com/weight-loss-smoothies/) and [allrecipes](http://allrecipes.co.uk/recipes/tag-205/smoothie-recipes.aspx)

 ### **Media**

+- Landing page images are downloaded from [shutterstock](https://www.shutterstock.com/home)

+- All smoothies images in all recipes pages represent each category are downloaded from[unsplash](https://unsplash.com/)

+- Logo icon, favicon and all the icons in create recipe form are downloaded from [ICON8](https://icons8.com/)

 ### **Acknowledgements**

+I would like to thank:

+- My mentor Antonio Rodriguez for his patience generosity with his times.

+- Help and support from fellow students in the Slack community.

+- Tutor support and student care team.

+- My boyfriend Kevin Hurley's support and help with testing and encouragement.

+Should you have any queries please reach me on melinda_hongye@yahoo.com